HazyResearch/EmptyHeaded/README.md

 -----------------
 We provide demos of EmptyHeaded in iPython notebooks.

-We provide a tutorial of how to get started running your first EmptyHeaded query in the `examples/graph` folder.
-In this folder is a `Graph Tutorial` iPython notebook which can be loaded after executing `iPython notebook`
+We provide a tutorial of how to get started running your first EmptyHeaded query in the `docs/notebooks` folder.
+In this folder is a `Getting Started Tutorial` iPython notebook (amongst others) which can be loaded after executing `iPython notebook`.

 Contact
 -----------------